 Hornsey Town Hall Trust (HTHT), a registered charity (number 1133610) and company limited by guarantee (number 06212771), is an independent buildings preservation trust that was formed in 2007.
 The Trust grew out of the Community Partnership Board and, before that, an Advisory Panel which was set up to try and find a long-term, sustainable future for Hornsey Town Hall which met community aspirations.
-The Trust, and its predecessors, have been working on this project for over fifteen years.
+The Trust, and its predecessors, have been working on this project for almost twenty years.

-Its Directors and trustees are made up of local residents, many of whom were members of the voluntary Community Partnership Board (CPB), an advisory body which previously worked in partnership with the London Borough of Haringey (LBH) on plans for the regeneration and renewal of Hornsey Town Hall.
+Its Directors and trustees are made up of local residents, some of whom were members of the voluntary Community Partnership Board (CPB), an advisory body which previously worked in partnership with the London Borough of Haringey (LBH) on plans for the regeneration and renewal of Hornsey Town Hall.

-Members of the HTHCT Board of Directors are:
+Members of the HTHT Board of Directors are:

 Sheila Kavanagh (Vice Chair/Company Secretary)